sirolei/GitConfigureOnWindows/README.md

 git config --global merge.conflictstyle diff3
 Make sure you can start your editor from Git Bash

-If you use Sublime, you can do this by adding the following line to your .bash_profile:
+If you use Sublime 2, you can do this by adding the following line to your .bash_profile:

 alias subl="C:/Program\ Files/Sublime\ Text\ 2/sublime_text.exe"
 Restart Git Bash